Trump 'asked top FBI agent how he voted'

 Mr Trump on Tuesday denied that Mr Wray had threatened to resign over Mr McCabe.

-The president's direct question to Mr McCabe bears similarity to an event that preceded ex-director Comey's dismissal on 9 May 2017.

-Mr Comey has testified that during a dinner meeting at the White House, he rejected Mr Trump's request for him to pledge personal loyalty to Mr Trump.

-Mr Mueller's investigation into Russian meddling has continued to dog Mr Trump as his presidency enters a second year.
+Mr Mueller's investigation into Russian meddling has continued to dog Mr Trump, as his presidency enters a second year.

-Exactly one year ago on Wednesday, Mr Trump's newly sworn-in national security adviser, Michael Flynn, was allegedly interviewed by FBI agents at the White House, NBC News reported on Tuesday.
+Exactly one year ago on Wednesday, Mr Trump's newly sworn-in national security adviser, Michael Flynn, was allegedly interviewed by FBI agents at the White House, NBC News reported.

 - All you need to know about Trump Russia story